 Managed by the Department of Museums and Zoos under the Kerala Department of Cultural Affairs, these institutions play a vital role in preserving and presenting cultural and natural heritage to the public, contributing significantly to the region’s cultural landscape and educational outreach.

-Must Read: Shangumugham Beach
+Also Read: Shangumugham Beach

-History of Napier Museum
+History Of Napier Museum

 Exploring History at the Napier Museum